getappmap/appmap/README.md

 #### "package" and "class" attributes

-"package" and "class" have the following attributes:
+Each "package" and "class" has the following attributes:

 * **children** *Optional* List of child objects which are semantically contained.